 We deploy a variety of marketing strategies and tactics depending on the needs of the specific brand and local market, including online advertising, social media marketing, traditional media planning and buying (radio, television and print), creative development, promotions, sponsorships and highly targeted direct marketing.
 Our Best Available Rate guarantee gives consumers confidence to book directly with us by guaranteeing the same rates regardless of whether they book through our call centers, websites or other third-party channels.
-In May 2015, we implemented enhancements to our umbrella marketing strategy which featured changes to our Wyndham Rewards program.
-The campaign introduced our new Wyndham Wyzard theme and featured our brands on television and other forms of media, with the goal of driving more customers to our propriety websites and our loyalty program.
-Our Wyndham Rewards marketing efforts drive tens of millions of consumer impressions through the program's channels and its partners' channels.
+In May 2015, we implemented enhancements to our umbrella marketing strategy which allows us to better optimize the efficiency of our advertising dollars by strategically grouping brands together for select initiatives with the goal of driving more customers to our propriety websites and our loyalty program.
+These efforts drive tens of millions of consumer impressions.

 Our global sales organization leverages the size and diversification of our portfolio to gain a larger share of business for each of our hotels through relationship-based selling to a broad range of hotel guests including corporate business travel clients, corporate group clients, association markets, consortium and travel agent clients, wholesale leisure clients, social group clients, and specialty markets such as trucking companies and travel clubs.
-With over 7,810 hotels throughout the world, we are able to find more complete solutions for a client/company whose travel needs range from economy to upscale brands.
-Our acquisition of Dolce Hotels and Resorts in 2015 provides Wyndham with a portfolio of hotels that primarily cater to meeting and conference functions.
+With over 8,000 hotels throughout the world, we are able to find more complete solutions for a client/company whose travel needs range from economy to upscale brands.
+Our acquisition of Dolce Hotels and Resorts ("Dolce") in 2015 provides Wyndham with a portfolio of hotels that primarily cater to meeting and conference functions.
 In order to leverage multidimensional customer needs for our hotels, the sales team is deployed globally in key markets within Europe, Latin America, India, Canada, China, Singapore, Australia, the Middle East and the U.S.